zaki3d/y3-cscs-design-documentation/wiki/03-design-elements.md

 These are some of the common elements used throughout the app.
 Please refer to this documentation when creating/using UI elements for the app.
+There is also a `sandbox` directory in the repo, which holds a static html file containing some of the UI elements below.
+Feel free to take a look and fiddle.

 > *Disclaimer: Some of the html/css codes are extracted from Sketch and may be incomplete for implementation.
 They serve as a starting point for the front-end styling.
 Please update this documentation accordingly based on the final implementation.*